 Although American politicians tend to paint a bleak picture of the economy, the American economy is actually doing quite well these days.
 It’s not growing as fast as it could, but it’s a hell of a lot better than it was in 2008.

-Technology has come a lot further from the last time I was living abroad.
+Technology has come a long way since the last time I was abroad

-This isn’t only an American thing of course, but I am very thankful for the advancements of technology, even just from a few years ago when I lived abroad .
-Maybe I just know about more communication apps these days, but it seems like they work better and there are so many more choices than there were in 2013.
+This isn’t only an American thing of course, but I am very thankful for the advancements of technology, even just from a few years ago when I lived abroad.
+Maybe I just know more communication apps these days, but it seems like they work better and there are many more choices than there were in 2013.

 I talk to my family and friends every week now, as opposed to once a month on weak Skype connections.
 I’m thankful that I’m able to call my family on Thanksgiving even if I can’t be there in person.